Biological Parental Rights After Adoption

 Once you have given consent to adoption, you cannot take it back.
 Even if the other person does not do a good job or changes their mind, they will still raise your baby.
 However, under certain circumstances, you can revoke your consent but within seven days of consent.

 If you are still interested in adoption, contact the Arizona Department of Child Safety (DCS).
 They can guide you about how to begin the process before making any final decisions!
 You may also want to have a law firm on retainer for any legal advice.
-One such law firm that comes highly recommended is Randle, Palmer & Bernays.
+One such law firm that comes highly recommended is Randle, Palmer & Associates.
 They have many years of experience in their practice of adoption and parental rights and can assist you with any issues or concerns you may have.
-Contact Randle, Palmer & Bernays for your free consultation today!
+Contact Randle, Palmer & Associates for your free consultation today!